whattwood/pyrot/README.md

 - requires 2 x i2c relays
 - reads single pulse 1 degree rotary encoder only (so far...)

+2021.04.25 Update
+- fixed sensor bounce
+- store position in file when rotator is stopped for 10 seconds and on script shutdown
+- Still requires wiring diagram
+- should clean up code to prevent error messages when pigpiod is already running and when rotator position file already exisits

 2021.04.24 Update
 - ISSUE: need some debounce, not counting GPIO pin clicks correctly
 - Now takes commands from rotctl and responds with feedback